We love to give our dogs treats, whether it's a reward during training, for general good behavior, or just for no reason at all.

 05 of 09

 Bones and hooves from animals should generally not be given to dogs.
 These can cause chipping or breaking of teeth as well as gastrointestinal perforation or blockage.
 Bones and hooves can be very harmful to all types of dogs, but the most dangerous are cooked bones and any kinds of poultry bones (cooked or raw).
 This goes for deer antlers, too--they are simply too hard to be safe.
-Offer your dog dental chews and other digestible bone alternatives instead.
+Offer your dog dental chews and vet approved bone alternatives instead.

 06 of 09